AndrewSav/Memento/README.md

 - **Backup on start watching** - If checked, when you press "Start Watching" Memento takes a backup immediatelly, even before a first change detected
 - **Write log** - If checked Memento will write a debug log in a file.
 Press "Open Backups Folder" to see the log file
 - **Show number of files backed up** - See Advanced Filtering below
+- **Delete without confirmation** - do not ask for confirmation when deleting a backup
+- **Minimum minutes between backups** - only affects automatic backups, when the watcher is on.
+Will not back up if there is a recent backup not older than given number of minutes.
+Specify `0` to disable.

 ## Advanced Filtering